schultzm/entrez_direct_tut/README.md

 ./edirect/setup.sh
 ```

+Results of an edirect query are returned to stdout in human readable text as [xml](https://www.sitepoint.com/really-good-introduction-xml/), [json](https://en.wikipedia.org/wiki/JSON) and (asn.1)[https://www.ncbi.nlm.nih.gov/Structure/asn1.html] formats.
 ### xtract

-We then need to install `xtract`, which is software used to parse xml formatted data returned to standard out from a REST API query of NCBI entrez.
+To parse xml output, we can use the tool `xtract`.
-To install, run the following commands in a terminal window but choose the appropriate `xtract` version for your operating environment (see ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/ for available versions):
+To install `xtract`, run the following commands in a terminal window but choose the appropriate version for your operating environment (see ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/ for available versions):

 ```
-#Mac use xtract.Darwin, Linux use xtract.Linux
+#Mac use xtract.Darwin, Linux use xtract.Linux, windows I think use the
 ftp-cp ftp.ncbi.nlm.nih.gov /entrez/entrezdirect xtract.Linux.gz
 gunzip -f xtract.Linux.gz
 chmod +x xtract.Linux